ibrahimq1/CS1XA3/Assignment3/README.md

 	- Can perform some simplification of expressions
 	- Can parse certain strings into an expression datatype (specify required format in documentation)

--- Note: All the evaluation, simplification and partDifferention are basic 1st level.
+<font color = "red">-- Note: All the evaluation, simplification and partDifferention are basic 1st level.</font>

 <h1>Core Functionality Testing:</h1>